Rhea County, Tennessee

 Rhea County was founded on December 3, 1807 from Roane County This county was named in honor of U.S. Representative John Rhea (1753–1832).

-The Rhea County Seat is located in Dayton also, the county government website is www.rheacountyetc.com/ .
+The County Seat of government is located in Dayton also, the county government website is www.rheacountyetc.com/ .

-Cities and towns located in Rhea County include Dayton, Graysville, Spring City .
+Cities and towns located in the county include Dayton, Graysville, Spring City .

 Rhea County Courthouse and Government Records

 What genealogical records can I find in the Rhea County Courthouse?

 Rhea County Courthouse

 The following information and facts indicates whatever birth, death, marriage, land, wills, and courtroom records will be in Rhea County or in the Tennessee State Library & Archives.
 The dates indicated below could be the first widely known documents for this county.
 There were fires at the Rhea County courthouse